ut-vision/Video-Independent-ECS/README.md

 `python trackletFormation.py`

 (This is going to take long.
-Roughly 2 months depending on the hardware (both CPU and GPU) This generates face tracklets in .npz format.
+Roughly 2 months depending on the hardware (both CPU and GPU).

+This generates face tracklets in .npz format.
 Each tracklet contain: start_frame, bounding_box locations, facial landmarks, and gaze features.
-It also records all gaze points in the csv file.
+It also records framewise gaze points in the csv file used later for gaze target discovery.

 `python training/pseudo_label_generator.py --run_train --m_eps 8 --associate`